GenesisFR/HowToBecomeGoodAtShooters/README.md

 - breaking weak points off corpses with the Scavenged Skills directive gives you skill parts
 - CHD isn't affected by damage drop-off
 - crossbow bolts apply localized damage, for instance, headshots remove helmets
-- deploying a skill while using Technician protects you and nearby allies from disruption/shock (Faraday field) as long as you're both staying within 5m of it
+- deploying a skill while using Technician protects you and nearby allies from disruption/shock (with the Faraday field perk) as long as you're both staying within 5m of it
 - dodge rolling allows you to dodge bullets, especially from mobs with a slow rate of fire (like Warhounds)
+- dodge rolling removes sticky bombs off you
+- dodge rolling right before being staggered (ex: from an explosion) skips the staggering animation
 - double-clicking on a cache instantly opens it
 - explosions have damage drop-off from the point of impact
-- going out-of-bounds (ex: before the end of Roosevelt Island) resets your skill cooldowns
+- going out-of-bounds will reset your skill cooldowns upon getting teleported
-- health doesn't regen when disrupted
+- health doesn't regen when disrupted by a jammer
 - improvised gear always has a mod slot, opening up possibilities for some builds (ex: PFE, hazard/pulse resistant)
 - incoming repairs and outgoing healing are multiplicative and they're both separate multipliers, therefore they're both multiplicative with repair skills
-- mobs can block shots and take damage from another mob, turning a mob right in front of you like a bullet shield
+- mobs can block shots and take damage from another mob, turning a mob right in front of you as a bullet shield
 - opening an ammo box will automatically reload your current weapon
 - picking up a disrupted skill and redeploying it will cleanse it from disruption
 - Protection From Elites is capped at 80%